MA86/GitHubPages/README.md

 ![phys_online](https://user-images.githubusercontent.com/22569153/135555226-5f9b5d3c-4c9c-4730-98fe-050aa4dafd94.gif)

 ## Update #12
 For this update, I've created prototype for a shell which can be fired from the turret.
 Notice how the fired shell ricochet at the target tank.
-I'm still deciding whether to keep ricochet feature or not.
+Due to certain issues with the physics engine, I'm unsure whether to keep or remove ricochet feature.

 Fire and impact animations will be added later.